nqminds/minimongo/README.md

 Autoselection is possible with `utils.autoselectLocalDb(options, success, error)`. success is called with the selected database.

+## Fork

+Forked from https://github.com/mWater/minimongo as we need MemoryDb.find().fetch() to be synchronous, as it is in Meteor.
+This allows integration with Tracker (computations are invalidated properly).

 ## Usage

 Minimongo is designed to be used with browserify.